Cordless Drill Buyer's Guide

 While cordless drills are great for everyday use, they may not have the capability for heavy-duty jobs.
 Many do not have the torque to drill large holes, or quickly run out of battery juice when attempting to do so.

 Both nickel cadmium and nickel metal hydride battery systems are used in cordless drills.
-The batteries will have different power ratings; as a general rule, the higher the battery rating, the more expensive the drill.
+The batteries will have different power ratings; usually, the higher the battery rating, the more expensive the drill.
 A 12-volt drill is a good choice for most jobs, while an 18-volt drill is a good choice if you plan to drill a lot of large holes.
 Some pro-quality cordless drill models feature long-running Lithium-ion battery packs.

 Before you buy a cordless drill, handle several to determine which is the most comfortable.
 You may also want to determine which accessories are available for any drill you consider.